OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ### Data Collection

 The data collection method used in this task is web scraping, a cost-effective and efficient way to collect data from social media networks.
 This method involves automatically extracting data from websites using python code and/or no-code tools.
 The scraping scripts used in the project are available in the project's repository, in the task's directory: [https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/tasks/task-1-data-collection-and-eda](https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/tasks/task-1-data-collection-and-eda).
-These were developed by Lamia Sekki, Mohamed Kandil, Mk_Veee, Rukshar Alam, Romy Sayah, Mohsen Selseleh.
+These were developed by Lamia Sekkai, Mohamed Kandil, Mk_Veee, Rukshar Alam, Romy Sayah, Mohsen Selseleh.

 The datasets collected and utilised in the project are listed in the Table below, along with the names of those who participated in the task: